odashi/markup-prompter/README.md

 # markup-prompter

-Organizing LLM prompts with markup.
+`markup-prompter` organizes LLM prompts with Markdown.

+See also the examples directory.